Trekkers during Everest Base Camp Trek

 On the way to Everest Base Camp

-2. Kickstarts your trip with the exciting Lukla airport
+2. Kickstart your trip with the exciting Lukla airport

 Tenzing Hillary Airport, known as Lukla, is the world’s most adventurous airport and offers a thrilling mountain flight experience.
 During the flight, you will witness breathtaking views of dozens of Himalayan peaks and numerous mountain ranges.
 For the best views, we recommend sitting on the left-hand side of the aircraft.

-Alternatively, for those who prefer ground transportation, there is an option to reach the Everest Base Camp Trek by bus.
+Alternatively, for those who prefer ground transportation, the Everest Base Camp Trek can be reached by bus.
 You can catch the bus from the old bus park in Kathmandu and travel to either Jiri or Salleri to start your hike.
 While this option takes a few extra days to complete, it is an excellent choice for beginners who may want a more gradual ascent to the EBC.

 Lukla serves as the entry point for all Everest region treks and is an exciting starting point for the journey of a lifetime.
 We highly recommend considering all options and selecting the best fit for your interests and skill level.